Officials determine cause of loud explosion to be a meteor entering the atmosphere

-SARATOGA COUNTY (NEWS10) — The Saratoga County Sheriff’s Office has concluded its investigation into the loud explosion and green flash that happened Sunday evening.
+SARATOGA COUNTY, N.Y.
+(NEWS10) — The Saratoga County Sheriff’s Office has concluded its investigation into the loud explosion and green flash that happened Sunday evening.

 Police say they received multiple reports of the unknown event Sunday evening.
 Their social media post of the incident has now been viewed over 250,000 times with over 1,000 comments.